3 Erectile Dysfunction Symptoms That Need Your Attention

 Many people can get an erection, but it might not last long enough for sexual intercourse.

-The inability to keep an erection going is another major symptom of ED.
+The inability to maintain an erection is another major symptom of ED.

 A diminished desire for sex